dmlc/treelite/docs/index.rst

 prediction subroutine from a given tree model, and **the target machine** that runs the subroutine.
 The two machines exchange a single C file that contains all relevant information about the tree model.
-Only the host machine needs to have treelite installed; the target machine requires only a working C compiler.
+Only the host machine needs to have Treelite installed; the target machine requires only a working C compiler.

 ********
 Contents